ilgrad/pylearn-epac/doc/source/introduction.rst

 .. _introduction:

-Building epac tree
+Building EPAC tree
 ==================

-Easily building machine learning workflow that can be executed in sequential or in parallel.
+Easily building machine learning workflow that can be executed in sequential order or in parallel.

 To quick start with eapc, here is a simple example to do an embarrassing machine learning computing: permutation, cross-validation, and LDA classification.